TotemGuo/TotemGuo.github.io/threads_and_locks.md

 - w comes before r in the execution order, and
 - there is no other write w' such that w comes before w' and w' comes before r in the execution order.
 ### 17.4.5 Happens-before Order
+When a program contains two conflicting accesses (§17.4.1) that are not ordered by a happens-before relationship, it is said to contain a data race.

 ......

 A program is correctly synchronized if and only if all sequentially consistent executions are free of data races.
 If a program is correctly synchronized, then all executions of the program will appear to be sequentially consistent.

 ......

 A set of actions A is happens-before consistent if for all reads r in A, where W(r) is the write action seen by r, it is not the case that either hb(r, W(r)) or there exist a write w in A such that w.v=r.v and hb(W(r), w) and hb(w, r).